One-piece swimsuit: History

 Harper's Bazaar praised the Kellerman swimsuit, writing in June 1920 (vol. 55, no. 6, p.
 138): "Annette Kellerman Bathing Attire is distinguished by an incomparable, daring beauty of fit that always remains refined."
 The following year, in June 1921 (vol. 54, no. 2504, p.
 101), it wrote that these bathing suits were "famous ... for their perfect fit and exquisite, plastic beauty of line".
 In the United States, beauty pageants of women in bathing costumes became popular from the 1880s.
 However, such events were not regarded as respectable.
 Beauty contests became more respectable with the first modern "Miss America" contest held in 1921, though less respectable beauty contests continued to be held.
 Nevertheless, the Annette Kellerman continued to be considered by some as the most offensive style of swimsuit in the 1920s and became the focus of censorship efforts.
 Even in 1943, pictures of the Kellerman swimsuit were produced as evidence of indecency in Esquire v.
 Walker, Postmaster General.

 During the 1920s and 1930s, people began to shift from "taking in the water" to "taking in the sun", at bathhouses and spas, and swimsuit designs shifted from functional considerations to incorporate more decorative features.
 Rayon was used in the 1920s in the manufacture of tight-fitting swimsuits, but its durability, especially when wet, proved problematic, with jersey and silk also sometimes being used.

 By the 1930s, the necklines of women's swimwear plunged at the back, sleeves disappeared, and sides were cut away and tightened.
 With the development of new clothing materials, particularly latex and nylon, through the 1930s, swimsuits gradually began hugging the body, with shoulder straps that could be lowered for tanning.

 Since the 1960s, the bikini has increasingly found popular acceptance, though the one-piece swimsuit has maintained a place on beaches to this day.
 Heim's two-piece has fallen out of fashion.

+The red swimsuits that the actresses wore in the TV series Baywatch have become iconic, such that the New York Times suggested "Athletic.
+Flattering.
+Red.
+Who needs a string bikini?"
+The creators of the show modeled the swimsuits after the ones worn by Southern California female lifeguards with an original intent of functionality over sexy looks.
+The swimsuits were custom-fitted for each actress; Alexandra Paul wore a suit with a higher neckline while shorter cast members wore suits with higher-cut legs to give the illusion of height.